rmarable/Ec2InstanceMaker/README.md

 * Operability in Turbot environnments.
 Please visit https://www.turbot.com for more information.

+* Restriction of attaching public IP addresses for environments that require additional security.

 ## Installation Instructions for the Impatient

 These instructions are provided for the impatient and/or lazy.